Linden Hall School

 Academics and Faculty

-(Plaid kilt, Khaki pants, Oxford buttonup shirt, polo, cardigan sweater, fleece zip up jacket)
+(Choice of: plaid kilt, plain skirt, khaki pants/shorts; Oxford button-up shirt, polo, cardigan sweater, fleece zip up jacket with school logo)

 *National School Avg. » 20